10 Ways to Monetize Your Social Media Expertise

 1. Create an Online Course

 You are already online and active, so is your audience and your target customers.
 Creating an online course is the easiest way to reach an international audience.
+A great example of this is a course that teaches English to specific demographics.
 Courses require a minimal initial investment, and then, they can be sold unlimited times and reach a worldwide audience, which makes them the most profitable choice.

 2. Organize Workshops